ChenZhu-Xie/postgraduate_activities/README.md

 [![Solving Job Problems for Cilen ← VBA Excel.xlsx](https://raw.githubusercontent.com/ChenZhu-Xie/postgraduate_activities/master/img/JB车的JB表.png)](https://github.com/ChenZhu-Xie/postgraduate_activities/blob/master/2__1.2__Creation_for_Others/1__2.1__Solving_Job_Problems_for_Her_%E2%86%90_VBA_Excel__1.0_year/1__2.1__JB%E8%BD%A6%E7%9A%84JB%E8%A1%A8_%E2%86%90_VBA_Excel__1.0_year_-_2021.7.6.xlsm "Solving Job Problems for Cilen ← VBA Excel.xlsx")

 ## Description
-* Personal creations, art, and workflow during postgraduate studies; This also includes roommate activities, volunteer services, etc.
+* Personal creations, art, and workflow during postgraduate studies; This also includes roommate activities, volunteer services, etc. during postgraduate studies
     * 「Important content」is placed as「files」in the「primary directory」
     * The「detailed information」of「the file」is placed in the form of「a folder」in the「secondary directory」with「the same serial number」as「the file」